Balooga/centos-vagrant-dev/README.md

 ### Atom Editor

 The Atom editor is set up for editing in Markdown and PlantUML.
 To edit in Restructured Text (RsT) however, the following packages will need to be configured.

-1. PlantUML; The following PlantUML plugins are installed for the Atom editor.
-However you will need to specify the location of the `plantuml.jar` file.

-   *Edit->Preferences->Packages->plantuml-preview->Settings*

-   `Graphvis Dot Executable`: `/usr/bin/dot`

-   `Additional PlantUML Arguments`: `-Djava.awt.headless=true"`

-   `PlantUML Jar`: `/home/vagrant/.vagrant-installation/plantuml/plantuml.jar`

-   `Java Executable`: `/usr/bin/java`

-2. To enable real-time PlantUML preview;
-   *Packages->PlantUML Preview->Toggle*

-3. The following Atom packages are installed.
+1. The following Atom packages are installed by default;

-    ````
+    ````bash
     apm install language-plantuml
     apm install plantuml-preview
     apm install language-gfm-enhanced